aaronhelton/dw-quiz/README.md

-# A Simple Quiz Plugin for DokuWiki
+# DW-Quiz: A Simple Quiz Plugin for DokuWiki

 A simple quiz plugin for DokuWiki that allows page editors to create interactive quizzes with scoring.